FourthState/plasma-mvp-sidechain/contracts/docs/plasmaMVPFunctions.md

 The `exitingTxPos` locates the malicious utxo and is used to calculate the priority. `challengingTxPos` locates the transaction that is the child (offending transaction is an input into this tx).
 The `proof`, `txBytes` and `sigs` is sufficient for a proof of inclusion in the child chain of the parent transaction.
 The `confirmSignature`, signed by the owner of the malicious transaction, acknowledges the inclusion of it's parent in the plasma chain and allows anyone with this confirm signature to challenge a malicious exit of the child.

+An operator can also use this function to do a fee mismatch challenge.
+In this case, the confirm singature can be empty.
+The exitingTxPos must be the first input of the challenging transaction and must have a mismatch in the committed fee.
+The first transaction signature is checked against to prevent the operator for performing invalid inclusions to challenge any exit.

 <br />